ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/lab1/prepcontract.md

     EOF
     ```

-1. Display the file's content.
+3. Display the file's content.

     ``` bash
     cat docker-compose.yml
     ```

+## Create the contract

 1. Change to the directory one level higher than your current location (and display it):